-APEX Deadline What is the entry deadline?
-Your deadline for online entries is March 1st, 2017.
+What is the entry deadline?
+Your deadline for online entries is February 15th, 2020.

-You may enter in any of 100 categories under 11 main headings, including newsletters; magazines, journals and tabloids; annual reports; print media; electronic media; social media; websites; campaigns, programs and plans; writing; design and illustration; and special publications.
+You may enter in any of 100 categories under 12 main headings, including newsletters; magazines, journals and tabloids; annual reports; print media; electronic media; social media; apps; websites; campaigns, programs and plans; writing; design and illustration; and special publications.

 Should I send hardcopy samples of my "print" entries?

 No. You'll want to upload your print entry using the online Entry Form.
 Let's say you have a printed magazine.
 If your printed magazine is posted online, say at your website, you can simply upload the URL link on the Entry Form.
 Or, you can upload a PDF, or other file, on the Entry Form.
 Either is acceptable.

 Note: If you have a print publication, such as a magazine, that you also post online for people to read or download there, then you can enter that publication in either print categories or electronic categories, or both.

 What is APEX and who sponsors it?

 APEX is the Annual Awards for Publication Excellence Competition.
 It is open to communicators in corporate, nonprofit and independent settings.
 This is the 31st annual APEX, which began in 1988.

 APEX is sponsored by Communications Concepts, Inc., and by the editors of Writer's Web Watch, the online newsletter for communicators who write, edit and manage publications, and the Writing That Works Archives.
 Both are published by Communications Concepts, Inc., which has provided problem-solving information to professional communicators for more than a quarter of a century.

 What does Communications Concepts, the APEX sponsor, do?